anaran/autosave-text/CWS/README.md

 Google Chrome extension to automatically save all editable and input text fields to sync storage, except for input type password

-## Extension Description from Manifest
+## Extension Description from Manifest (see extension_description in messages.json)

-Automatically save all editable and input text fields to sync storage, except for input type password
+Automatically save all edited and input text fields to sync storage (available in all your syncing chrome installations), except for input type password.

 ## CWS Detailed Description

+### CWS Detailed Description English

 Text will be saved automatically when no changes to it are made within a timeout period in seconds.